Author Bio: Dr. Sanusi Umar MD is the author of this article.

-Trichopigmentation can be performed to create and effect of a shaved head, with hair appearing to grow back, and improving the density of hair.
+Trichopigmentation can be performed to create an effect of a shaved head, with hair appearing to grow back, and improving the density of hair.
 The procedure gives the appearance of hair growing up through the scalp by placing pigment strategically across the scalp.
 You can see a closeup photo of this below.

-Alternatively, pigment can be placed in the thinning areas of the scalp to give the appearance of a fuller, denser head of hair.
+Alternatively, the pigment can be placed in the thinning areas of the scalp to give the appearance of a fuller, denser head of hair.
 This would be achieved by creating a larger concentration of pigment points.

 Picking between the shaved effect and the effect of greater density depends on the current stage of baldness in the patient.
 Shaved would be most appropriate when there is less hair present or in cases of severe balding.
 However, if the intention is to improve the appearance of density on a fuller head of hair with lower volume the patient would ideally prefer density.

 When there is more hair present it increases the believable appearance of Trichopigmentation.
 This is a theory that also applies to hair concealers like Toppik.
-When more hair is present it is easier to create a convincing coverage.
+When more hair is present it is easier to create convincing coverage.

 Another variable that must be taken into account is skin color.
 The use of scalp tattooing on darker skin looks far more realistic in comparison with a patient with a fair skin tone.